ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 ### Virtual Calls

-The program evaluates the energy consumption of virtual calls using various scenarios:

-- A virtual call with one target implementation (also known as monomorphic).
-- A virtual call with two target implementations (also known as bimorphic).
-- A virtual call with three target implementations (also known as megamorphic).
-- A virtual call with eight different target implementations (also known as megamorphic).

-**Note:** Monomorphic and bimorphic call sites are more commonly encountered, while having 8 target implementations for the same call site is less usual.
+The program evaluates the energy consumption of virtual calls using varying numbers of target invocations: 1 (known as monomorphic), 2 (known as bimorphic), or with 3 or 8 different target invocations (known as megamorphic).
+While monomorphic and bimorphic call sites are the most common, 8 target implementations for the same call site are relatively rare.

 Source code: [VirtualCalls.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/VirtualCalls.java)